 My work is done in the studio, from photos I take constantly while making my way around town, preferring the path less traveled, and from compositions that I create in my imagination.
 The iconic musicians and culture bearers paintings are created from extensive research and by using as many as 20 images to uniquely portray each one.
 My work is in private collections across the country, Puerto Rico, Scotland, and the permanent public collection of the LSU Health Sciences Center and most recently, the new Eliza Jane Boutique Hotel restaurant, Couvant.
 I was selected for the 2017 Bywater Biennial exhibition curated by Don Marshall, a Prospect 4 Satellite exhibit, as well as a Prospect 4 Satellite exhibit curated by Where Y’art.
-My work has also been selected and shown by the New Orleans Arts Council.
-My work is featured on the cover and inside front page of the 2018 April quarterly issue of “The Iron Lattice”, an arts and culture magazine.
-I regularly exhibit my work at Ariodante Gallery in the Arts District of New Orleans and at exhibits curated by Where Y’art.
-A
+My work has also been selected and shown by the New Orleans Arts Council and featured on the cover and inside front page of the 2018 April quarterly issue of “The Iron Lattice,” an arts and culture magazine.
+I have regularly exhibited for the past 6 years at Ariodante Gallery in the Arts District of New Orleans, but am currently not affiliated with a gallery.
+I also show my work at exhibits curated by Where Y’art for public spaces and local galleries.

-I’m NOT painting to match the sofa!
-My intention is that from these paintings you can experience joy, amusement, sentimentality, and some lesser known places in New Orleans, a few points beyond, and some that are born in my imagination.
+I do not paint art to match the sofa!
+My intention is that you experience joy, amusement, sentimentality, some lesser known places in New Orleans, and a few points beyond, and the places that are born in my imagination.